AlchemyInteractive/cpp-alliance/_posts/2018-01-05-Administrate-Cpplang-slack-workspace.md

 nav-class: dark
 categories: company
 short-description: 'The Alliance is now the owner and administrator of the Cpplang Slack Workspace.
 This workspace is the premiere and most popular community of C++ enthusiasts and professionals from around the globe.'
+description: The Alliance is now the owner and administrator of the Cpplang Slack Workspace.
+This workspace is the premiere and most popular community of C++ enthusiasts and professionals from around the globe.
 ---
 <p>
 The Alliance is now the owner and administrator of the